Additional information about this, Roxy Music vinyl art.

 The Angel – The Shape

+This record has been carefully crafted into an angel with open wings and a halo.
 An angel is generally a supernatural being found in various religions and mythologies.
 In Abrahamic religions and Zoroastrianism, angels are often depicted as benevolent celestial beings who act as intermediaries between God or Heaven and Humanity.
 Other roles of angels include protecting and guiding human beings, and carrying out God’s tasks

 Need Help?
 Contact Us